NickSweet1/Nick-Sweet-Portfolio/README.md

 Nick Sweet

 ##Assistance<br>
-Guidence was provided by Joshua Vaneps at https://github.com/JoshuaVaneps
+Guidence and assistance was provided by Joshua Vaneps at https://github.com/JoshuaVaneps

 ##Version History<br>
 1.0